openconfig/testt/CONTRIBUTING.md

 ## Code reviews

 All submissions, including submissions by project members, require review.
-We accept GitHub pull requests, however all commits are made internally and mirrored out.
-This is done so that our internal verification steps run before any code is submitted.
+Fork the repo and send a pull request for review.